BAFTA TV Awards 2018: winners in full

 Claire Foy – The Crown

-Molly Windsor – Three Girls
+WINNER: Molly Windsor – Three Girls

 Sinead Keenan – Little Boy Blue